 Throughout the development of the Neighbourhood Plan residents have been kept informed through frequent articles in the monthly parish newsletter The Gossip Tree.
-The notes of all Working Group meetings and all important documents have published been on the Parish web site, www.fontmellmagnapc.co.uk, and the Parish Council has regular updates on progress throughout. received Communication events on aspects of the Plan's development were held in the Village Hall in May 2016, July 2016, March 2017 and November 2017 and were all well attended by parish residents.
+The notes of all Working Group meetings and all important documents have published the Parish web been on site, www.fontmellmagnapc.co.uk, and the Parish Council has updates received regular on progress throughout.
+Communication events on aspects of the Plan's development were held in the Village Hall in May 2016, July 2016, March 2017 and November 2017 and were all well attended by parish residents.